 Everyone over the age of 40 will eventually experience presbyopia, resulting in the need for reading glasses or bifocals.
 In monovision the aim is to have the non-dominant eye a little under-corrected to help reading vision.
 This involves giving up a little distance sharpness.
 Night driving glasses are more common and readers may still be required for fine print or prolonged reading BUT overall dependence is still dramatically reduced.
 Monovision helps with simple near tasks such as opening mail reading price tags, or looking at one’s watch.
 Patients who desire the best distance vision unaided should avoid monovision.

-An important note from Dr. Thompson:
+An important note from Dr. Thompson

 See: Risks of Refractive Surgery.
 Remember surgery is surgery and all surgery has risks.
-This is not meant to discourage you but these are facts you should know if you plan to have surgery preformed.
+This is not meant to discourage you but these are facts you should know if you plan to have surgery performed.
 This office is extensively involved in refractive surgery and would be happy to meet with you and discuss your case.
 I have personally had refractive surgery.
 But, just because these risks were acceptable to me does not mean they will be acceptable to you.
 I strongly recommend you educate yourself prior to surgery and then consult a knowledgeable eye care provider to further guide you through the procedure and follow-up.
 Pre and post operative care is critical in maximizing your chance of a good outcome.

 Our office policy is to educate our refractive surgery patients well enough that they have realistic expectations and know the risks before they commit to the surgery, we believe in informed consent.
 Once the decision is made, it is our goal to get that person to the best surgeon for the amount of money they want to spend.